NCAR/python-tutorial/pages/part1_1.rst

 ..

-   With "git commit", you've updated your repository with all the changes you staged, in this case just one file.
+   With `git commit`, you've updated your repository with all the changes you staged, in this case just one file.

 12. Look at the git logs: